sapegin/washingcode-book/manuscript/110_Other_techniques.md

 ### Never repeat yourself

 Don’t repeat yourself (DRY) principle is probably the most overrated idea in software development.

-See the “Let abstractions grow” section for more details.
+See the [Divide and conquer, or merge and relax](#divide-and-conquer) chapter for more details.

 <!-- textlint-disable -->